(Navigation) Landmark Discoverability

 This morning I woke up to some great advice from @heydonworks:

-What became apparent to me, in further expanding on this topic in a conversation with @SaraSoueidan, and seeing the tweet storm that our public thread had started, is that there were many who did not quite grasp the full significance of the example, and why placing the button inside the navigation was important.
+However, discussing this more with others, and seeing the responses to the tweet, it was apparent that there quite a few who did not quite grasp the full significance of the example, and why placing the button inside the navigation landmark was important.

 Discoverability is key

 What people were primarily focusing on was the button’s placement and how that would affect the design, the way they’d need to code the CSS to target the navigation’s

 <ul> instead of the

 <nav> itself.
 Why couldn’t they just put the button somewhere else in the DOM and use